morsimantov/Chat-App-Web-API/README.md

 ## About
 ### We created a web service chat.

+This project uses NodeJS, JavaScript, React, HTML and CSS.
+We built an API server using ASP.NET in MVC pattern, and MariaDB database.

-The project has a Registration page, a Login page and a Chat page, and also a Rating page screen.\
+The project has a Registration page, a Login page and a Chat page, and also a Rating page screen.

 **The project uses react-router and react-bootstrap packages.**
 You can find the modules installed in package.json -> dependencies.
 When running ```npm install``` installations are made according to this file